dtipson/thenUse/README.md

 someApi('that-returns-a-string').done( $thing.use(toggleClass) );//same
 ```

 Right?
 We already have some api that returns a string argument, we already have a function that takes a string argument, so why do we need to re-say all that stuff?
 Just hook them together.
-Tell it what to do it do.
+Tell it what to do to what.

 Also, what if we want to define the usage of a bunch of chained jQuery methods?
 Ok.